 iSENSE Pulse is part of Vexve's new iSENSE product family.
 The real-time measuring data received from the iSENSE products help to improve the efficiency of the network, create tools for preventing condition monitoring, and make leakage detection faster.
 The product family was launched in 2019 and already in the first year, savings have been achieved with it, as well as strengthening the delivery reliability of district heating.

-External moisture that gets inside the insulation pipe is the most significant risk factor for modern rigid foam district heating lines and at the same time, it is also the most difficult to detect.
+External moisture that gets inside the insulation pipe is the most significant risk factor for modern pre-insulated piping systems and at the same time, it is also the most difficult to detect.
 Already in a short time, moisture can cause corrosion of pipes and in the end, a leakage.
 The accumulation of external moisture can be detected only using alarm wires placed inside the insulation and an alarm system connected to them.